 Despite Wilderness Lodge being our home Disney Vacation Club resort, it is NOT our favorite lounge!
 The number one spot belongs to The Outer Rim at Disney’s Contemporary Resort.
 The lounge is decorated in retro space-aged funk, with low chairs and tables and a high tech fun filled bar.
 The specialty drink at this bar is the Sunken Treasure, a lovely green-colored delight complete with pineapple, flag, and umbrella.
 Relax with your drink and watch the sunset over Bay Lake!

 Next on the list is Martha’s Vineyard at The Beach Club.
 This lounge is off to the side of its big sister, The Cape May Café, but what it lacks in size, it makes up for in quaintness!
 It’s intimate and cozy.
-We sipped our Passion Fruit Mai Tai’s in a small seating area, and the bartender brought us pretzels!
+We sipped our Passion Fruit Mai Tai’s in a small seating area, and the bartender brought us pretzels.

 We also enjoy the Gurgling Suitcase at Old Key West.
 This lounge is located near Olivia’s, and the specialty drinks here are available with dinner at Olivia’s as well!
 My husband Steve likes the Turtle Krawl, but I am partial to the Sultry Seahorse.
 Enjoy it with an appetizer of delicious crab cakes.

 Animal Kingdom Lodge is home to Victoria Falls.
-This lounge is settled nicely between the main lobby and Boma, tucked in a corner with lots of ambiance and culture.
-My first trip there was a disappointment, as when I asked for a specialty drink (after finding none on the menu) the bartender offered a Pina Colada.
-Hmmm…I can get that pretty much anywhere.
-My next adventure there was a bit more successful, as I had the Boma-inspired Victoria Falls Mist, although I am not sure if it Boma or Victoria Falls had it first!
+This lounge is settled nicely between the main lobby and Boma tucked in a corner with lots of ambiance and culture.
+My first trip there was a disappointment as when I asked for a specialty drink (after finding none on the menu) the bartender offered a Pina Colada.
+My next adventure was a bit more successful as I had the Boma-inspired Victoria Falls Mist.
+I am not sure if it was Boma or Victoria Falls had it first!